United Arab Emirates Travel Guide (Middle East | Visit U.A.E)

 When is the best time to visit? the weather in U.A.E by season

 The UAE has a desert climate and is extraordinarily dry, getting only a few days of rain a year.
-Tourist prefers to visit during the spring season which is from March to May and the autumn from September beginning.
+Tourist prefers to visit during the spring season which is from March to May and the autumn from the beginning of September.
 For winter experience October to March is the ideal time to visit.
 From late May to September the temperature is extremely high and the heat is unbearable.
 Tourists must avoid this time to travel there.

-Winter activities in UAE: One can trek to Ras Al Khaimah where the temperature is at the lowest.
+Winter activities in UAE (Oct-Mar): One can trek to Ras Al Khaimah where the temperature is at the lowest.
 The cold can be beaten by setting up a bonfire and sip on the Arabic coffee or hot chocolate.

-Spring activities in UAE: Visit the Al Noor Island in Sharjah and have fun with Play Park, trampolines and literature house.
+Spring activities in UAE (Mar-May): Visit the Al Noor Island in Sharjah and have fun with Play Park, trampolines and literature house.
 One can visit the many adventure parks and get the best of the pleasant weather.

-Summer activities in UAE: During the summer one can beat the heat with Ski Dubai and other indoor activities at the Dubai theme park.
+Summer activities in UAE (May-Sept): During the summer one can beat the heat with Ski Dubai and other indoor activities at the Dubai theme park.
 The indoor games include climbing a wall, playing mini golf in the dark or simply roam around the mall.

-Autumn activities in UAE: If cultural events and fall festivals are your thing, then fall is the best time to visit UAE and immersed in the classic display of art, culture, and history.
+Autumn activities in UAE (Sept-Oct): If cultural events and fall festivals are your thing, then fall is the best time to visit UAE and immersed in the classic display of art, culture, and history.

 BEST WAYS TO TRAVEL TO UAE